-bread, cookies, and cakes from a ridiculously enthusiastic source
+bread, cookies, and more from an enthusiastic source

 Tuesday, August 11, 2009